 With few other opportunities available, my grandfather joined the British Army cadets as a teenager.
 I remember he was always keen to stress his Britishness, perhaps because of the anti-Irish abuse he experienced from an early age.
 I remember his stories about serving in the Royal Hampshire Regiment in Kashmir and Palestine during the 1930s.
 Then, during the Second World War, he became a ‘Desert Rat’ with the British Army in North Africa, before fighting his way through Italy, France and Germany.
-He survived the war, but was quickly shipped out again: this time to Palestine (where I believe the picture above was taken).
+He survived the war, but was quickly shipped out again, against his will: this time to Palestine (where the picture above was taken).
 Because of this, he missed my mother’s birth in December 1945, but made it back to London just a few years later.
 He died in 1992 having never returned to Ireland.

 My mother, who now lives near Cheddar in the west of England, turned 70 last December.
-She loves history and literature and has a library at the back of her home — a house shared with my father, two cats and half a dozen vintage motorbikes.
-She’s also interested in politics and has recently grown worried about the ‘migrant crisis’ and what it means for Europe, including Britain.
-She reads a lot of mainstream media and was horrified at the gang violence in Cologne, which seemed painfully reminiscent of earlier events in Cairo.
-I try to remind her that, in this respect, education is more important than ethnicity; but of course there are no easy answers.
+She loves history and literature and has a library at the back of her home — a house shared with my father, two cats and a few vintage motorbikes.
+She’s also interested in politics and has recently grown worried about the ‘migrant crisis’ and what it will mean for Britain — which of course, fairly or unfairly, fed into the recent referendum on EU membership.